tewarid/tewarid.github.io/_posts/2015/2015-07-30-generating-a-unique-id-for-a-windows-pc.md

 tags: wmi windows unique licensing programming
 comments: true
 ---
+# Generating a unique ID for a Windows PC

 Software licensing usually works by tying a product to a single PC.
 Identifying the PC in a unique manner usually requires generating some kind of unique ID.